Academic Counseling and Support

 Through one-on-one partnerships, academic counselors challenge undergraduate students to determine meaningful academic and life goals by encouraging them to reflect upon their educational experiences and achievements.
 The Academic Counseling staff offers special support to those students who are experiencing academic challenges, provides assistance with class registration, long term academic planning individual assistance in study skills improvement, time management, test taking preparation, college reading techniques, and college survival skills.

 Full-time faculty members serve as advisers to all students.
-Faculty advisers assist students in their freshman and sophomore years in planning their class schedules each semester.
+Faculty advisers assist students with class schedules and enrollment decisions each semester during their first and sophomore years.

-Major field advisers guide their advisees’ progress toward a degree by reviewing grade reports and degree evaluations, and helping students solve academic problems.
+Major field advisers guide their advisees’ progress toward a degree by reviewing grade reports and degree evaluations, assisting students with academic challenges, and consulting with them about acreer decisions.

 Academic Development Program